Physically motivated improvements of Variational Quantum Eigensolvers: Conclusions

 \begin{acknowledgement} This work was funded by the Spanish Government MICINN (project PID2022-136231NB-I00), the Gipuzkoa Provincial Council (project QUAN-000021-01), the European Union (project NextGenerationEU/PRTR-C17.I1), as well as by the IKUR Strategy under the collaboration agreement between Ikerbasque Foundation and DIPC on behalf of the Department of Education of the Basque Government.
-The authors are thankful for the technical and human support provided by the Donostia International Physics Center (DIPC) Computer Center.
+The authors acknowledge the financial support received from the BasQ Strategy under the collaboration agreement between Ikerbasque Foundation and DIPC on behalf of the Department of Education of the Basque Government.
+The authors are thankful for the technical and human support provided by the DIPC Computer Center.
 D.C. is thankful for financial support from IKERBASQUE (Basque Foundation for Science). \end{acknowledgement}

 \begin{suppinfo} Orbital symmetry analysis.
 Additional results on energy errors, fidelity of the density matrix, energy measurements, and number of CNOT gates in the generated circuits. \end{suppinfo}